 • Harder averaged more than a goal a game at Skovbakken and in 2012 was snapped up by Sweden's Linköping.

 • Linköping were 2009 Swedish champions and 2010/11 UEFA Women's Champions League quarter-finalists but had fallen behind ambitious Tyresö and Rosengård.
-Harder had a decent goalscoring record there but in 2015 she made a breakthrough, striking 17 goals in 22 league games and aiding Linköping to a second straight Swedish Cup.
+Harder had a decent goalscoring record there but in 2015 she made a breakthrough, registering 17 goals in 22 league games and helping Linköping to a second straight Swedish Cup.

 • In 2016, Harder and Stina Blackstenius were unstoppable as Linköping clinched the league title.
 Harder finished as Damallsvenskan top scorer on 23 goals and was snapped up by Wolfsburg.

-• Harder was 2018/19 UEFA Women's Champions League top scorer with eight goals despite Wolfsburg's quarter-final exit.
-In the 2019/20 she netted four times against Glasgow City to take her tally for the campaign to nine, her 25th European goal.
+• Harder was the 2018/19 Women's Champions League top scorer with eight goals despite Wolfsburg's quarter-final exit.
+In 2019/20, she netted four times against Glasgow City to take her tally for the campaign to nine – and 25 in European club competition overall.

-• However, like in 2018 Harder and Wolfsburg suffered final defeat by Lyon and then announced a transfer to Chelsea on 1 September 2020.
-In only her second game she scored a superb goal not long after being brought off the bench against Bristol City.
+• However, as in 2018, Harder and Wolfsburg suffered defeat in the final against Lyon, and the forward then announced her transfer to Chelsea on 1 September 2020.
+In only her second game for the Blues, she scored a superb goal not long after being brought off the bench against Bristol City.

-• The 14-year-old Harder announced herself pretty well on her competitive debut for her nation with seven goals against Armenia in a UEFA Women's U17 EURO qualifier in October 2007.
-Denmark would take bronze the following May in the inaugural finals in Nyon, also going to the first FIFA U-17 Women's World Cup in New Zealand.
+• The 14-year-old Harder announced herself pretty well on her competitive debut for her nation with seven goals against Armenia in a UEFA Women's Under-17 EURO qualifier in October 2007.
+Denmark would take bronze the following May in the inaugural finals in Nyon, also travelling to the first FIFA U-17 Women's World Cup in New Zealand.

 • She was Denmark's nine-goal leading scorer in UEFA Women's EURO 2013 qualifying and crucial in their surprise run to the semi-finals in Sweden.

-• In March 2016, aged 23, Harder was named Denmark captain and led them all the way to the UEFA Women's EURO 2017 final, scoring in the 4-2 loss to hosts Netherlands.
-The Danes won 2-1 in the quarter-finals against Germany, who had held the title for 22 years.
+• In March 2016, aged 23, Harder was named Denmark captain and led them all the way to the UEFA Women's EURO 2017 final, scoring in the 4-2 loss to hosts the Netherlands.
+The Danes had won 2-1 in the quarter-finals against Germany, then the reigning title holders for 22 years.

-• Harder hit five goals in Denmark's 2019 World Cup qualifying campaign, ended by the Netherlands in the play-offs, and already has that many in UEFA Women's EURO 2022 qualifying.
-She is now past 60 goals and close to 120 caps.
+• Harder hit five goals in Denmark's 2019 World Cup qualifying campaign, ended by the Netherlands in the play-offs, and got eight as her side cruised to UEFA Women's EURO 2022.

 What you might not know